LUWIZ

 Why does ChatGPT traffic show up as Direct in GA4?+

 Because ChatGPT does not always pass a referer header.
-When the user clicks from the native app or from an answer with no propagated referer, GA4 has no source to attribute and classifies the visit as 'Direct'.
-A portion of AI traffic therefore stays structurally invisible, even with a well-configured custom channel.
+When the user clicks from the native app or from an answer with no propagated referer, GA4 has no source to attribute and classifies the visit as « Direct ».
+Part of AI traffic therefore remains structurally invisible, even with a well-configured custom channel.

-Should I create the channel in a new GA4 property?+
+Do I need to create the channel in a new GA4 property?+

-No. The custom channel group is created in an existing property, via Admin then Channel groups.
-It does not affect the default group and remains reversible.
+No. The custom channel group is created within an existing property, via Admin then Channel groups.
+It does not affect the default group and is reversible.
 Note: custom groups only apply to future data and to certain reports, not retroactively everywhere.

-Which referring domains should I include for AI traffic?+
+Which referral domains should I include for AI traffic?+

-At a minimum chatgpt.com, chat.openai.com, perplexity.ai, gemini.google.com, copilot.microsoft.com, and claude.ai.
-Add the mobile variants and subdomains.
-The list evolves: check your referral reports every quarter to capture the assistants' new domains.
+At minimum chatgpt.com, chat.openai.com, perplexity.ai, gemini.google.com, copilot.microsoft.com and claude.ai.
+Add mobile variants and subdomains.
+The list evolves: check your referral reports every quarter to capture new assistant domains.

 Does UTM tracking work for AI traffic?+

-Not directly, because you do not control the links generated by the AIs.
+Not directly, because you don't control the links generated by AI.
 You cannot tag a ChatGPT answer with UTM parameters.
-The only reliable method remains grouping by referring domain in a custom channel, complemented by an analysis of landing pages with strong AI signal.
+The only reliable method remains grouping by referral domain in a custom channel, complemented by an analysis of landing pages with strong AI signal.

 Julien Courderc